ryyppy/flow-guide/README.md

 these defined files.

-The `flow` server will provide important endpoints for retreiving data about parsed files, is usually launched by your IDE / Text-Editor (if you installed the proper plugins of course) and empowers those tools to use their auto-completion feature with inferred types.
+The `flow` server will provide important endpoints for retreiving data about parsed files, so it is usually launched by your IDE / Text-Editor (if you installed the proper plugins of course).
+Without that architecture, auto-completion would be hard, so we should appreciate that awesome feature!

 ## Let us write some type-safe code!

 To ease you in, we will get you familiar with `flow`'s syntax and try to give you a general idea of how it's type inference works.
-All examples are listed in the repositories `./src` directory, which will eventually be covered by tests stored in `./tests`.
+All examples are listed in the repositories `./tutorial` directory.

-The best way to enjoy this tutorial is to clone this repository and open your favorite editor to open the examples and play around with them.
-Let's warm up with `./src/01-syntax`!
+The best way to enjoy this tutorial is to clone this repository and open your favorite editor to open the tutorial directory, read through the files and play around with the code.
+See what happens if you change things, try to break things intentionally and get a grasp of how `flow`'s error messages lead you to your mistakes.

+The tutorial gradually introduces flow concepts file by file, so make sure to read the files in order.
+Comments will lead you through the important sections of the code.
+To code grows while we introduce new concepts, sometimes we detach from previous examples, sometimes we built upon them.
+Don't get confused by previous examples, just concentrate on the current context (imports etc.) and you should be fine ;-)

 Enjoy!